eyeri91/Tic-Tac-Toe/README.md

 However as the program gets more complicated, I needed something more to separate game and display logic.
 This is where [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture was introduced.

 Whatever deals with game rules were written in `game.js` file and UI related parts were taken care of by `view.js`.
 Also, `controller.js` module was added to manage the communication between game model and view logic.
 To help `controller` to receive and share common information, I also implemented [Publish/Subscribe](https://ably.com/topic/pub-sub) design parttern.
 This separation of concerns improved the project's code organiztion and helped me avoid writing spaghetti code.

+When it comes to CSS, I decided to check a new framework, **Tailwind**.
+The good part of using Tailwind was that I could also try

 ## Languages